Revealing the Structure and Internal Rotation of the Sagittarius Dwarf Spheroidal Galaxy with Gaia and Machine Learning: Full Phase Space: ML Predictions

-The procedure to derive $y_\mathrm{pred}$ is done in a Monte-Carlo fashion, considering and propagating the errors from all independent and dependent variables.
-A total of $10^6$ realizations are performed, randomly sampling each variable from a normal distribution centered on its corresponding nominal value.
+The procedure to derive $y_\mathrm{pred}$ and its associated error is done in a Monte Carlo fashion, considering and propagating the errors from all independent and dependent variables.
+A total of $10^6$ realizations were performed, randomly sampling each variable from a normal distribution centered on its corresponding nominal value.
 The predicted values using the nominal values of the independent variables are assumed to be the nominal values of the final result.
 The quadrature addition of the standard deviation of all realizations plus the \revision{square root of the generalization error derived from the NCV test} is adopted as the total error.

-Stars in the main catalog and the two training sets are finally selected based on their full velocity-space, i.e.\ 3D velocities, through a 3D Gaussian using the same rejection criteria adopted in Section \ref{sec:DATA}.
-No rejection was imposed to the spatial coordinates.
+Stars in the main catalog and the two training sets are finally selected based on their full velocity space, i.e.\ 3D velocities, through a 3D Gaussian using the same rejection criteria adopted in Section \ref{sec:DATA}.
+No rejection was imposed on the spatial coordinates.
 The whole procedure is repeated until no more stars are rejected and the solution converges.
+The final lists contain 3305, 1992, and 120168 stars for the RR Lyrae, the $\vlos$, and the final clean sample, respectively.

 Values for $k$ and the best combination of independent variables, $\mathbf{x}$, vary a bit from one iteration to another for the KNR.
-Larger $k$ produces more stable results but at the cost of flattening the results too much, artificially removing gradients from the data.
-Our criteria seem to be a good compromise, minimizing such changes in distance gradients, and keeping low deviations from the true values.
-Best results were obtained using $k$ between 10 and 30, and $\mathbf{x} = (x, y, \pmx, \pmy, \parallax)$, where $x, y, \pmx$ and $\pmy$ are the orthographic projections of the usual celestial coordinates and PMs (see Appendix~\ref{Apx:Distance_models}).
-Optimal meta parameters of the SR model as well as the best $\mathbf{x}$ also vary between iterations, yet producing fully compatible results.
+A larger $k$ produces more stable results but at the cost of flattening the results too much, artificially removing gradients from the data.
+Our criteria seem to be a good compromise, minimizing such changes in distance gradients and keeping low deviations from the true values.
+The best results were obtained using $k$ between 10 and 30, and $\mathbf{x} = (x, y, \pmx, \pmy, \parallax)$, where $x, y, \pmx$ and $\pmy$ are the orthographic projections of the usual celestial coordinates and PMs (see Appendix~\ref{Apx:Distance_models}).
+The optimal metaparameters of the SR model, as well as the best $\mathbf{x}$, also vary between iterations yet producing fully compatible results.
 See Appendix~\ref{Apx:Models_and_Caveats} for more information.

-\subsection{Final distances and line-of-sight velocities}
+\subsection{Final Distances and Line-of-sight Velocities}

 \revision{After convergence, we evaluated the performance of both models by comparing $y_\mathrm{true}$ and $y_\mathrm{pred}$ from the NCV tests on each corresponding final training list.
 The NCV procedure uses a series of train, validation, and test set splits to effectively optimize and test the model over different data sets, thus allowing an independent assessment of the models' ability to predict on new data.}